Sinitta: 1989–1990: Wicked and "Right Back Where We Started From"

-In 1989, Sinitta moved away from working directly with producers Stock Aitken Waterman amid creatives differences and the producers' changing priorities following the rise of their in-house superstar Kylie Minogue.
+In 1989, Sinitta moved away from working directly with producers Stock Aitken Waterman amid creative differences and the producers' changing priorities following the rise of their in-house superstar Kylie Minogue.
 However, Sinitta did continue to work with Pete Hammond, Phil Harding and Ian Curnow with PWL, in co-operation with German producer Ralf-René Maué who was responsible for such hits of the Hamburg-based eurodisco duo London Boys as "Harlem Desire", "Requiem" and "London Nights".
 The second album was confirmed as Wicked.

 The lead single of the album was a cover of Maxine Nightingale's "Right Back Where We Started From", which debuted at number 19 in the UK and rose to number 6.
-The following week the track climbed to number 4 in the UK, holding this position for the subsequent week.

-For the subsequent four weeks, the single remained in the Top 40.
-It also charted across the rest of Europe, including reaching number 7 in Finland and the Top 40 in Denmark, Spain and Germany.
-"Right Back Where We Started From" also charted successfully in Oceania, reaching number 7 in Australia and number 2 in New Zealand, thus becoming her highest charting single in both countries.
-In addition to this success, the track made the year-end charts, at number 45 in Australia, number 38 in New Zealand and number 49 in the UK.
+The track subsequently charted at number 4 for two weeks and remained in the Top 40 for another four weeks.
+It also charted across the rest of Europe, including reaching number 7 in Finland and the top 40 in Denmark, Spain and Germany.
+"Right Back Where We Started From" also charted successfully in Oceania, reaching number 7 in Australia and number 2 in New Zealand, thus becoming her highest-charting single in both countries.
+The track also reached the year-end charts in three countries, including number 45 in Australia, number 38 in New Zealand and number 49 in the UK.
 As a follow-up single, Sinitta released "Love on a Mountain Top", which charted at number 20 in the UK and number 81 in Australia.

 The final single of the album, however, was the least successful out of the three, failing to chart.
 In 1990, Sinitta released the single "Hitchin' a Ride", which performed moderately, charting at number 20 in the UK, whilst "Love and Affection" peaked at number 62.